carpentries-incubator/lesson-R-packaging/_episodes/02-accessing.md

 > ```
 > Keep in mind that for this to work, `dplyr` has to be installed.
 >
-> **Note**: We'll learn more about packages that depend on other packages on a [later episode](../07-dependencies).
 {: .callout}

 > ## To attach or not to attach?
-> If you are developing a package that depends on other packages, it means you need to call functions from other packages.
-These will be used in the functions of your own package.
+> If you are developing a package that depends on other packages, you'll need to call functions from other packages.
+These functions will be used in the functions of your own package.
 When you do this, it is strongly recommended to call functions from the other packages using the syntax `<package>::<function>`.
 Conversely, it is strongly advised to not use `library(<package>)` inside a package.
 >
 > Do you have any idea why?
 >